django/channels/docs/testing.rst

 Live Server Test Case
 ---------------------

-You can use integration testing frameworks like Selenium or Splinter to check your application against real layer installation.
-Use ``ChannelLiveServerTestCase`` for this purpose.
+You can use browser automation libraries like Selenium or Splinter to check your application against real layer installation.
+Use ``ChannelLiveServerTestCase`` for your acceptance tests.

 .. code:: python